Our Re-purposed Home

 As you go around the tree, either do one section of your garland all the way around the width and then start another piece of garland higher up.
 Or, slightly run your garland at an angle up the tree and run one continuous strand of garland all the way up.

-Make sure to evenly space out the garlands all the way up the tree.
+Make sure to space out the garlands all the way up the tree.
 Do one section and then step back and see how it looks.
-Make any adjustments needed before moving onto the next section.
+Make any adjustments needed before moving on to the next section.

 Tuck in picks and florals